 In general, Master's degree students are allowed 9 hours of transfer credit, and/or credit by examination, and an additional 6 credits acquired from appropriate courses taken at UVM prior to admission to a degree program may also be transferred; Doctor of Philosophy students are allowed 24 credits, and an additional 6 credits acquired from appropriate courses taken at UVM.
 This means that all master's students take at least 21 credits at the University of Vermont (at least 15 after admission) and Doctor of Philosophy students at least 51 credits (at least 45 after admission).
 For master's programs that require more than 30 credits, program faculty may, in individual cases, recommend more transfer credits.
 Credits allowed by professional doctoral degrees may vary; refer to individual programs for limit.
 In all cases, students must take at least one half of their degree credits at the University of Vermont after admission to the graduate program and adhere to all requirements stipulated by the graduate program.
 Graduate programs, at their discretion, may accept fewer transfer credits than those listed above; see individual programs for limit.

 Graduate credits taken at other institutions may not transfer into a UVM Certificate of Graduate Study program.
-Up to 6 credits (not the grades) from 5000- or 6000-level courses taken as a continuing education student at UVM prior to matriculation in the certificate may transfer into the Certificate of Graduate Study.
+Up to 4 credits (not the grades) from 5000- or 6000-level courses taken as a continuing education student at UVM prior to matriculation in the certificate may transfer into the Certificate of Graduate Study.

 Graduate credits taken at other institutions may not transfer into a UVM micro-Certificate of Graduate Study program.
-For a 12-14 credit micro-Certificate of Graduate Study, 3-5 credits (not the grades) from 5000- or 6000-level courses taken as a continuing education student at UVM prior to matriculation in the micro-CGS may transfer into the micro-Certificate of Graduate Study.
+Micro-Certificate students who are enrolled in a UVM degree program may transfer up to 3 credits (but not grades) from 5000- or 6000-level courses taken at UVM as a Non-Degree student into a Micro-Certificate that requires at least 7 credits total.

 Appropriateness of Credit